amitashukla/You-Dont-Know-JS/scope & closures/apA.md

 Lexical scope holds that the RHS reference to `a` in `foo()` will be resolved to the global variable `a`, which will result in value `2` being output.

 Dynamic scope, by contrast, doesn't concern itself with how and where functions and scopes are declared, but rather **where they are called from**.
-In other words, the scope chain is based on the call-stack, not the nesting of scopes in code.
+In other words, **the scope chain is based on the call-stack**, not the nesting of scopes in code.

 So, if JavaScript had dynamic scope, when `foo()` is executed, **theoretically** the code below would instead result in `3` as the output.